Migration, trapping, and venting of gas in a soft granular material: Introduction

-Here, we connect migration mechanisms and patterns with the macro-scale dynamics of gas trapping during the injection and buoyancy-driven migration of gas through a monolayer of soft particles.
+For frictional particles in a confined system, the vertical stress profile is further complicated by the Janssen effect, where the vertical walls support some fraction of the particle weight~\cite{sun-jgr-2019}.
+In our system, we expect the lack of sliding friction and near-neutral buoyancy to provide a nearly uniform stress profile.
+This profile is inappropriate for sediment, where confining stress is indeed expected to increase with depth, but also much simpler than that of dense, frictional grains.
+Note that negative particle buoyancy also provides a mechanism for reversible energy storage, and therefore also a restoring force that would tend to close cavities and pathways; this gravitational restoring force is negligible in our system relative to the elastic restoring force. \end{itemize}

+The softness and slipperiness of our particles also enable working with a quasi-2D monolayer, which is difficult to achieve with glass beads or sand.
+This monolayer allows for clear visualisation and quantitative analysis of the gas distribution, including both gas within the pore space and gas in macroscopic cavities and pathways.
 By varying the initial confining stress, we explore the full range of possible migration regimes in a single experimental system while simultaneously visualizing both gas distribution and grain motion.
 We focus in particular on the transition between migration regimes, showing that different mechanisms can co-exist and interact within the flow cell in a nontrivial way, leading to strongly non-monotonic variation in gas trapping and venting with confinement.